ZMcGroarty/Academic-Advising/pages/home.md

 keywords: 'advising, dars, appointments, professional development'
 # custom variables
 feature: true
 feature-title: Welcome to the Center for Academic Advising!
 feature-image:
 feature-body: >-
+promotion-table: true
 ---
 The Center for Academic Advising and Professional Development counsels students on issues relating to both classroom and career.
 We can help you navigate your curriculum, choose a major, explore career opportunities and determine your post-graduation plans.